M-310101/projectkoala/README.md

 Analyses the discrepancies and similarities of the articles as well as the sentiments to determine how reliable an article may be.

+The article will also be passed through a fake news detector model.